as-beaulieu/KotlinToolbox/rabbitmq.md

 ### Fanout

-* Messages are routed to all bound queues
+* Messages are routed to all bound queues/consumers
   * Every queue will receive a copy of the message
 * Routing key is ignored